-When it comes to downhill running it’s truly much harder on the body than most runners anticipate and there are some form tricks that you need to know, especially if going for a big downhill event.
+When it comes to downhill running it’s truly much harder on the body than most runners anticipate and there are some form tricks that you need to know.
+These are especially important if going for a big downhill marathon.

 I’ve found the perfect marathon, it’s all downhill!!!

 Me: Ummm that might not be a great idea.